maniempire/Full-stack-Developer-Interview-Questions-and-Answers/README.md

   1. [Cryptography](#cryptography)

 ####[[⬆]](#toc) <a name='general'>General Questions:</a>
 * What is *polymorphism*?
-(Variable of type Shape could refer to an object of type Square, Circle...
-Ability of a function to handle objects of many types)
+ Polymorphism is an object-oriented programming concept that refers to the ability of a variable, function or object to take on multiple forms.
+A language that features polymorphism allows developers to program in the general rather than program in the specific.
 * What is *encapsulation* (Packing of data and functions into a single component)
 * What is *inversion of control*?
 (A design in which custom-written portions of a computer program receive the flow of control from a generic, reusable library)
 * What is tail recursion?
 (A tail call is a subroutine call performed as the final action of a procedure)